jmtalarn/elm-personal-site/content/posts/2017-05-04-build-publish-ionic-app-i-idea.md

 author: jmtalarn
 ---

 I created an app and I will write a series of posts about it with some issues, difficulties and caveats I found during the development.

-You can find the source code in Github [https://github.com/jmtalarn/strikethru](https://github.com/jmtalarn/strikethru)
+You can find the source code in Github [https://github.com/jmtalarn/strikethru](https://github.com/jmtalarn/strikethru).

 <!--more-->

 <h2>The idea</h2>
 I tried many times to find an original and breaking idea to implement an app...
 But my creativity is so limited and I'm not so good creating new things.
 Then I decided to implement a version of something existing and I thought with a productivity system since a time ago I am using.

-I tried some systems before without success but [Strikethru](http://striketh.ru/)simply worked for me.
+I tried some systems before without success but [Strikethru](http://striketh.ru/) simply worked for me.

 <img src="../images/2017-04-27-09_59_06-Strikethru.png" alt="Strikethru, a new way to get more done" width="786" height="329" />

 <iframe src="https://www.youtube.com/embed/T4M8JfArx6I?rel=0" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe>

-**Yet another todo tasks list application. ** The idea for the app is, against the original idea, to replace the analog paper notebook and the pen.
+**Yet another todo tasks list application.** The idea for the app is, against the original idea, to replace the analog paper notebook and the pen.
 Simple and useful.

 <h2 id="technology"> The technology</h2>